ed85w/Stream1Project/README.md

     - **npm** was used to help manage some of the dependencies in the application
 - [bower](https://bower.io/)
     - **Bower** is used to manage the installation of libraries and frameworks

+### Testing

+The website has been tested in the following browsers;

+Google Chrome (inc developer tools)
+Mozilla Firefox (inc developer tools)
+Microsoft Edge
+Safari

+The website has been tested using the following mobile devices

+Sony Xperia X
+Sony Xperia XC
+iPhone 5C
+iPhone 6

+### Challenges Faced

+image change/carousel on home page

+text over img-responsive on band page

+twitter feed

+fixed no repeat background image on mobile

 ## Contributing